cvmiller/v6brouter/README.md

 #### Why shell script?
 Shell script is easy to read, understand, and execute.
 The v6brouter shell script is designed to be a working script, as well as a tutorial for those who wish to incorporate the concept of a brouter into their own networks.
 The OpenWRT included `/bin/sh` works just fine with v6brouter shell script.

+#### Version 2
+Version 2 has been reworked to address issues with wlan interfaces having different MAC addresses from the LAN (br-lan) interface.
+It uses a much simpler approach found in [IOPSL's Blog](http://blog.iopsl.com/ipv6-behind-openwrt-router/).

+It differs from IOPSL's implementation in that it implements a IPv6 Firewall, which blocks all in-bound IPv6 traffic (except SSH & ICMPv6).
+To enable the firewall, use the `-F` parameter when starting up `v6brouter_openwrt.sh`.

 ## Examples

 ### OpenWRT Support

 Because OpenWRT already has `iptables` support for IPv4 NAT, but is lacking --ip-dst extension to `ebtabes`, a script has been created specifically for OpenWRT, called `v6brouter_openwrt.sh`.
-Use the -R option to remove v6brouter and *restore* the OpenWRT default bridge configuration.
+Use the `-R` option to remove v6brouter and *restore* the OpenWRT default bridge configuration.

 The script does **not** make any changes to the OpenWRT UCI Configuration.
 Cycling power to the router will restore your previous configuration.

 If you want the v6brouter configuration to survive reboots:
 * Copy script to /root on the router
-* In LuCI, System -> Startup -> Local Startup, add: `/root/v6brouter_openwrt.sh`
+* In LuCI, System -> Startup -> Local Startup, add: `/root/v6brouter_openwrt.sh -E`

 #### Help
 ```
 root@openwrt:# ./v6brouter_openwrt.sh -h
 	./v6brouter_openwrt.sh - sets up brouter to NAT IPv4, and bridge IPv6
+	-E    Enable openwrt v6brouter
-	-R    restore openwrt bridge config
+	-R    Restore openwrt bridge config
-	-F    configure v6Bridge FireWall
+	-F    configure v6Bridge FireWall (default DROP, except SSH)
 	-s    show status of ./v6brouter_openwrt.sh
 	-h    this help